Frequently Asked Questions

 Use our "Find a Doula" search to view our member directory and locate a doula that fits your needs.

 What are the benefits of being a DASC member?

 We have a Members Only Facebook page and a Google group where members can network, have their questions answered and "meet" the community.
 Doctors, nurses, midwives and other members of the childbirth community are members in addition to our wonderful doulas who are happy to answer questions.
 We also provide a discount card for Office Depot to help your doula business.
 For doulas who are too tired to drive home safely from a birth, we provide a one-way taxi ride home!
 We also offer discounted ticket prices on some of the educational events and opportunities to promote your personal business at large events for little to no cost.

 Every year we provide networking meetings and educational events in addition to monthly circle meetings in a variety of locations.
 We also have fundraising and community building events.

 Yes, DASC will offer scholarships and financial aid for events offered by DASC.
 These will be announced on the Members Only Facebook page and Google group.
 Also, DASC members receive discounts to many events, including expos and other marketing opportunities.

 Do I have to be a doula to join DASC?

 DASC welcomes any members of the birth community who want to share their expertise with our doula members.
 We discourage using DASC as an advertising or marketing platform, but encourage affiliate members to participate in discussions and events.

 Do I have to be a certified to join DASC?

 You don't have to be certified to join DASC.
-You can even join before you take your training, but if you are going to attend a doula training, you might want to wait and join DASC after your training to get the new trainee discount.
+You can even join before you take a training, or if you aren't formally trained -- but if you are going to attend a doula training, you might want to wait and join DASC after your training to get the new trainee discount.